mirnylab/mirnylib-legacy/README.md

 Required:

+Getting the basic Scientific Python stack (numpy/scipy/matplotlib) can be trickier on some platforms than others.
+For more details, see the [instructions on scipy.org](http://www.scipy.org/install.html).
+You should already have these dependencies installed and running correctly before attempting to install this package.

 - numpy (1.6+)
 - scipy
 - matplotlib

-Getting the basic Scientific Python stack (numpy/scipy/matplotlib) can be trickier on some platforms than others.
-For more details, see the [instructions on scipy.org](http://www.scipy.org/install.html).
-It is recommended that you already have these dependencies installed and running correctly before attempting to install this package.

 The following dependencies are automatically installed by setuptools if missing: